redxaxder/7DRL2022/roadmap.md

 BUGS:
   + wall torch flames visible in out of bounds area
   - "collides with ." messages
+    - having trouble reproducing
-  - consumed by flames on exiting rage
+  + consumed by flames on exiting rage
   - desync between body state changes and animations
   - pathing is jank
   + trampling does not splat